MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/financials/cash-bank-management/Cash-Overview-Power-BI-content.md

 ## <a name="understanding-the-data-model-and-entities"></a>Noções básicas sobre o modelo de dados e as entidades

-A seguinte tabela mostra as entidades nas quais o conteúdo **Visão geral de caixa** do Power BI foi baseado.
+A próxima tabela mostra as entidades nas quais foi baseado o conteúdo de **Visão geral do caixa** do Power BI.

 | Entidade                                                                          | Conteúdo |
 |---------------------------------------------------------------------------------|----------|